tauri-apps/tauri-docs/docs/guides/features/system-tray.md

 ### Keep app running in the background after closing all windows

 By default, tauri closes the application when the last window is closed.
-If your app should run in the backgorund, you can call `api.prevent_close()` like so:
+If your app should run in the background, you can call `api.prevent_close()` like so:

 ```rust
 tauri::Builder::default()